Rhode Island College

 ROI Score: 69/100 · Fair Value

-Rhode Island College, the state's public regional university in Providence, posts a Fair Value ROI score of 69/100 - the strongest score in this batch.
+Rhode Island College, the state's public regional university in Providence, posts a Fair Value ROI score of 69/100 - the strongest score in our dataset.
 The composite is anchored by an exceptional earnings premium subscore of 92, reflecting 10-year median earnings of $56,318 against the state's relatively high cost of living, and an 8.3-year payback period that's among the better numbers in the public regional category.
 In-state tuition is $11,300, the average net price after aid lands at just $9,478, and four-year total cost is roughly $37,912 - genuinely affordable.
 Median federal debt is $20,500 with a 0.571 debt-to-earnings ratio.
 Repayment rates (72.3% at one year, 76.3% at three years) are healthy.
 The drag on the composite is the 48.1% completion rate, which keeps the school from a higher tier.
 RIC's Nursing, Computer Science, and Allied Health programs drive the strong earnings story; its arts and social-services majors weigh on the average.

 Rhode Island College